andypbrowne/andypbrowne/content/blog/cosmos/cosmos.md

 ---
 title: Cosmos
-description: Editorial and graphic design by a favorite television show
+description: Editorial and graphic design inspired by a favorite television show
+thumbnail: assets/images/cosmos_thumb.jpg
+thumbnailAlt: Man holding a strange star-gazing object to the sky
 date: 2012-05-01
 tags:
   - case study
+  - post
+  - featured
 ---

 <figure>
-  {% image "./cosmos_thumb.jpg","Man holding a strange star-gazing object to the sky" %}
+  {% image "../../assets/images/cosmos_thumb.jpg","Man holding a strange star-gazing object to the sky" %}
 <figcaption>A closeup of source material found in the image library at the New York Public Library</figcaption>
 </figure>